le-doux/bitsy/docs/docs/tools/gamedata/index.md

 ## Description

 The Game Data tool allows you to view your Bitsy game's raw data in text format.
-All images, dialogues, rooms etc. that you have created are represented here and can be edited.
+All images, dialogs, rooms etc. that you have created are represented here and can be edited.
 However, it is a good idea to create a backup of your game before doing this in case any changes you make have unwanted effects, such as the game becoming unplayable.
 Create a backup by downloading the game data in this tool or by using the [download tool](../download).